Welcome to Class R

 This is where to look to find a copy of the home learning menu and any weekly suggestions for learning at home.
 Remember to read with your child every day and record this in their school planner.

 Here is the reading menu for this term.
 They are for the children to work on at home and in school.
 If they complete a line or four corners, they get a bookmark/sticker and once they complete a full house they get to choose a book from Mrs Hard's special box.
 We ask parents to sign to show that they have completed the challenge.

-We hope to encourage a wide reading diet and to support the children in reading daily and developing a good stamina for reading in order to complete the whole menu by Christmas.
+We hope to encourage a wide reading diet and to support the children in reading daily and developing a good stamina for reading in order to complete the whole menu by Easter.